rohanj13/realtyreach/docs/UNIMPLEMENTED_FEATURES.md

 6. Update matching algorithm to consider ratings

 ---
-### 4.5 Professional Type Management 🟡 **Partially Implemented**
+### 4.5 Professional Type Management � **Implemented**
-**Status**: `ProfessionalType` field exists but is hard coded
+**Status**: Fully functional - professionals can select and update their professional type

+**Completed**: October 13, 2025

 **User Stories**:
-- ❌ As a professional, I want to be able to define what my type or capabilities are
+- ✅ As a professional, I want to be able to define what my type or capabilities are
+- ✅ As a professional, I want to update my professional type after initial setup
+- ✅ As a professional, I want to see my professional type displayed on my dashboard

-**Implementation Needed**
+**Implementation Details**:
-1. Update the UserController to accept values being passed from the frontend
-2. Store these values in the database
+1. ✅ Backend API infrastructure (UpdateProfessionalDto, services, repositories)
+2. ✅ Profile completion form with professional type selection
+3. ✅ Profile edit page for updating professional information
+4. ✅ Dashboard integration displaying professional type
+5. ✅ Complete enum synchronization between frontend and backend

 ---

 ## 5. Payment & Pricing